peraro/finiteflow/pythonapi/README.md

 The installation process described above, creates and installs the `fflow` package, which can be imported and used as any Python program.

 Tutorials using this interface can be found in the [tutorials/](tutorials/README.md) subdirectory.
 Additional applications can be found in [`tests.py`](tests.py) and  [`test_solver.py`](test_solver.py).

+[^1]: When using the `python3` executable provided by Homebrew, CFFI can be installed with `brew install python-setuptools && brew install cffi`